 But what can I say, when the roller coaster had finished I still had the air in my lungs, it had blown us all from here to kingdom come, yet those mouth watering sunsets turned up again, just like clock work like nothing had ever happened.

-My passion is photography, researching new places to travel, capturing unusual landmarks or settings.
+Im passionate about photography, researching new places to travel, exploring and capturing unusual landmarks or settings.
 Life is too short the list is too long, so I best get cracking.

 Also known as, Chopper